jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 03-06-2025` Disable foul and miss buttons when points remaining is at 0 (Player 2)

++ `COMPLETED: 09-06-2025` BUG: The link `#apply_tally---red--p2` does not apply the correct number of points for multiple reds potted in the same shot. e.g. applying 2 red ball points gives us only 1 point

-+ `TODO:` Apply points remaining fix for multiple red pots in the same shot for player 2
++ `COMPLETED: 09-06-2025` Apply points remaining fix for multiple red pots in the same shot for player 2

 + `TODO:` Restore playing through the final colour sequence for player 2.